 Inside day trading strategy no.2: Buy all inside days but add an RSI filter

-Let’s throw in another criteria to our inside day strategy: the five-day RSI indicator must be below 50 when an inside day happens.
+Let’s throw in another criterion to our inside day strategy: the five-day RSI indicator must be below 50 when an inside day happens.
 Our logic is simple: we assume an inside day is more bullish when the market is somewhat “oversold” than when it’s “overbought”.

 This is the equity curve:

 The average gain increases to 0.1%, a significant increase.
 But again, nothing to write home about.
 The total return is lower but that is because of a huge decrease in the number of trades.
 But even with an RSI filter, this is far from a tradeable strategy.